 It is never to late to rethink your backup strategy and Zmanda can help!

-Also, be sure to check out 10 Points to Include in Your Disaster Recovery Plan.
+Also, be sure to check out the Points to Include in Your Disaster Recovery Plan.